CalebLovell/steelpoll/README.md

 ## About

-This is a passion project created and maintained by [Caleb Lovell](https://www.caleblovell.dev/).
+This is a passion project created and maintained by me, [Caleb Lovell](https://www.caleblovell.dev/).

 Once upon a time, I studied political science and became fascinated by the way different voting systems prioritize different values, and can lead to vastly different outcomes.